top of page

 Elsa Unenge

 Most of the time, breathing is the last thing on our minds, and understandably so.
 With it being an instinctive part of our everyday lives, we don’t always take notice when our rhythm becomes offbeat.
 That’s where experts like Elsa Unenge come in.
-As a coach at Los Angeles’ premiere mindfulness studio, Open, and owner of her own studio, Andetag, Elsa has built a career on helping people restore rhythm to their breath cycle.
+As a coach at Los Angeles’ premiere mindfulness studio, Open, and owner of her own studio, Breath Curriculum, Elsa has built a career on helping people restore rhythm to their breath cycle.

 According to Elsa, breathing is the forgotten pillar of health.
 When first introduced to the benefits of breathwork, she was shocked by how little she knew about her own breath cycle, and moreover, how little about the topic is taught.
 Breathwork is a factor that impacts our entire body– “everything from our immune system, our energy levels, and our sports performance to pain, injury, stress, and anxiety,” and yet, over 80% of the adult population engages in dysfunctional breathing patterns without even knowing it.
 Some signs that you could be a part of this population include snoring, frequent yawning and sighing, mouth breathing, rapid breathing during rest, and upper chest breathing that causes your shoulders to rise.